 Another Family Calls 3214 Home

 Although 3214 Center had gorgeous bones, it appeared to the young couple touring the house for the first time, that there hadn’t been any work done in the home for fifty years.
-There were bare minimum of items in the home.
-The previous owner and son had lived very modestly.
 The new couple was not sure of the living conditions of the owners but the house itself was nothing short of amazing.
 They knew nothing of the historic nature of the house, just that it was their dream home.
 With a great deal of technical skill between the two of them, they wanted a project property they could work on together.
 They wanted an older house, made with quality materials, in an older neighborhood.
 This seemed like the perfect place at a low-ticket price of just under $88,000.